before80/go_docs/content/stdLib/crypto/rsa.md

 RSA is able to encrypt only a very limited amount of data.
 In order to encrypt reasonable amounts of data a hybrid scheme is commonly used: RSA is used to encrypt a key for a symmetric primitive like AES-GCM.

-Before encrypting, data is “padded” by embedding it in a known structure.
+Before encrypting, data is "padded” by embedding it in a known structure.
 This is done for a number of reasons, but the most obvious is to ensure that the value is large enough that the exponentiation is larger than the modulus.
 (Otherwise it could be decrypted with a square-root.)

 In these designs, when using PKCS #1 v1.5, it's vitally important to avoid disclosing whether the received RSA message was well-formed (that is, whether the result of decrypting is a correctly padded message) because this leaks secret information.
 DecryptPKCS1v15SessionKey is designed for this situation and copies the decrypted, symmetric key (if well-formed) in constant-time over a buffer that contains a random key.
 Thus, if the RSA result isn't well-formed, the implementation uses a random key in constant time.